-Information and instructions for initial assembly:
+Information and instructions for commissioning:

 PETG, PLA, ABS, ASA, TPU, PC, and NYLON.
 For printing ABS, ASA, NYLON, and PC we recommend an enclosure.